Hades2323/DockerCore/README.md

 # Docker Core Stack Installation

 This document describes the steps to download and run the `FIRSTINSTALL.sh` script to set up your Docker Core Stack environment.
+Note:
+* Make sure you have the necessary permissions to run the commands.
+* The script install and configure firewall, fail2ban, Docker; clone the git repository and duplicate some files with the new hostname.
+* After running the script, follow the instructions to complete the setup before docker compose execution.

 ## Steps